JuliaRegistries/Registrator.jl/README.md

 First, install the app on your package(s) as mentioned above.
 The procedure for registering a new package is the same as for releasing a new version.

-Registrator will look for the project file in the master branch by default.
+Registrator will look for the project file in the master branch by default, and will use the version set in the Project.toml file via, for example, `version = "0.1.0"`.
 To use a custom branch comment with:

 ```
 @JuliaRegistrator register(branch=name-of-your-branch)